prof. dr. L. Spierdijk

 I was awarded a research grant by Netspar in 2009 and received an NWO VIDI grant in 2012.
 This grant was used to set up a research group for developing new measures of market power and for analyzing the impact of banking competition on economic growth and financial stability.

-In 2017 I was awarded a KNAW-NIAS Fellowship, so I will spend the academic year 2017-2018 at the NIAS (=Netherlands Institute for Advanced Study) in Amsterdam.
+In 2017 I was awarded a KNAW-NIAS Fellowship, so I spent the academic year 2017-2018 at the NIAS (=Netherlands Institute for Advanced Study) in Amsterdam.

 September 2017 - July 2018: KNAW-NIAS Fellow in Amsterdam.